 Are you crunching numbers?
 Try this mortgage calculator tool.
 Keep in mind that some private lenders (like SoFi) allow a down payment for first-time buyers that may be even lower than FHA loans.

 A first-time homebuyer tax credit of up to $15,000 has been proposed for qualified buyers.
 That would take some of the pressure of taking the plunge into homeownership.
+But Congress has not passed legislation to put the credit in place.

 If home buying remains mysterious, the SoFi loan help center can help clear the fog.